brianboyer/brianboyer.net/_src/writing-talks.md

 ---
 layout: base.njk
 title: "Writing & Talks"
-description: "I write words.
-I also speak.
-Here are some recent favorites."
+description: "I speak and write and lead workshops on process, product, journalism and the jobs of a manager.
+Here are some favorites."
 ---

 # [Brian Boyer](/) speaks & writes.